The Tuxedo

 The Tuxedo is a 2002 American science fiction action comedy film directed by Kevin Donovan and starring Jackie Chan and Jennifer Love Hewitt.

-It is a spy parody that involves a special tuxedo that grants its wearer superhuman abilities.
-It also involves a corporate terrorist, threatening to poison the United States' fresh water supply with bacteria that spills electrolytes into the blood and totally dehydrates the host.
+The spy parody involves a special tuxedo that grants its wearer superhuman abilities.
+The plot surrounds a corporate terrorist who threatens to poison the United States' fresh water supply with bacteria that spills electrolytes into the blood and totally dehydrates the host.

 The film received negative reviews from critics upon release and earned a total worldwide box office gross of $104.4 million.

 Plot

 James "Jimmy" Tong is a taxi driver notorious for his speed and ability to get his customers anywhere in the least amount of time, with no accidents whatsoever.
-His reputation lands him a job as the personal chauffeur of the mysterious but wealthy Clark Devlin.
-Jimmy does not really know what his new boss' job is, but Devlin's friendly nature, imperturbable demeanor, and willingness to offer Jimmy advice wins Jimmy over and the two become friends.
+His reputation lands him a job, given by CSA Agent Steena, as the personal chauffeur of the mysterious but wealthy Clark Devlin.
+Jimmy does not really know what his new boss' job is, but Devlin's friendly nature, imperturbable demeanor, and willingness to offer Jimmy advice wins him over and the two become friends.

 What Jimmy does not realize is that Devlin is a secret spy and undercover government agent, for an agency called the CSA.
 When an attempt to kill Devlin with a car bombing sends him into a coma, Jimmy ends up with Devlin's recent case notes and a special watch that controls Devlin's rather unusual tuxedo.

 The tuxedo is a gadget capable of granting its wearer special abilities (including martial arts, speed, the ability to dance, sing, cling to walls, and to perform various acrobatics) which Jimmy must use to stop the criminal organization responsible for Devlin's attempted murder.
 The group is a terrorist organization disguised as a corporation named Banning Corporation and is headed by the notorious and ruthless Dietrich Banning.
 Its goal is to take over the global drinking water supply, starting with the poisoning of major US reservoirs by means of genetically modified water strider insects.

 These water striders have bacteria that can spread from person to person, causing severe dehydration.
 By pure chance, Jimmy is joined by a genius scientist with aspirations of field work, Delilah "Del" Blaine.
-Blaine is completely new to field work and is delighted to be on assignment with Devlin, only to be very confused by Jimmy as he impersonates Devlin, relying on the tuxedo's special abilities to compensate for his lack of skill and training.
+She is completely new to field work and is delighted to be on assignment with Devlin, only to be very confused by Jimmy as he impersonates him, relying on the tuxedo's special abilities to compensate for his lack of skill and training.